ujwal-narayan/Notes/README.md

 # Notes
-A collection of notes that I took when I did intersting stuff
+A collection of notes that I took of stuff I found intersting